ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 As you can see, it contains:

-- your custom message with the description of the expected behavior,
+- your custom message with the description of the expected behavior;
-- the list of all the events captured by the tracer (with the device name, the attribute name, the attribute value, and the reception time),
+- the list of all the events captured by the tracer (with the device name;
+  the attribute name, the attribute value, and the reception time);
-- the query arguments used to search for the event in the tracer,
+- the query arguments used to search for the event in the tracer (the custom assertion runs a query to find out existing events, so query arguments
+  - i.e., assertion parameters - are printed in the error message);
 - the query start and end time (which are the time limits of the search).

 Reading this message you can conclude that the event you were expecting was not found.
-Inspecting the list of events, you can see that the exepected transition to ``IDLE`` (value 2) didn't happen on the device ``ska_mid/tm_subarray_node/1``, but happen on ``mid-csp/subarray/01``.
+Inspecting the list of events, you can see that the expected transition to ``IDLE`` (value 2) didn't happen on the device ``ska_mid/tm_subarray_node/1``, but happen on ``mid-csp/subarray/01``.
-Moreover, if there are any previous "suspicous" events, we can also inspect them to try to understand what happened (e.g., that ``longrunningcommandresult`` event on ``ska_mid/tm_central/central_node`` with a very long error message as a value is expected or not?).
+Moreover, if there are any previous "suspicious" events, we can also inspect them to try to understand what happened (e.g., that ``longrunningcommandresult`` event on ``ska_mid/tm_central/central_node`` with a very long error message as a value is expected or not?).